-The delinquency inventory increased after the first quarter of 2020 because of the impacts of the COVID-19 pandemic, including the high level of unemployment and economic uncertainty resulting from measures to reduce the transmission of the COVID-19.

-Forbearance programs enacted by the GSEs provide for payment forbearance on mortgages to borrowers experiencing a hardship during the COVID-19 pandemic.
-As of June 30, 2021, December 31, 2020, and June 30, 2020, 55%, 62%, and 67%, respectively, of our delinquency inventory was reported as subject to a forbearance plan.
+At March 31, 2020, before the COVID-19 pandemic impacted our delinquency inventory, our delinquency inventory was 27,384.
+As a result of the impacts of the COVID-19 pandemic, including the high level of unemployment and economic uncertainty resulting from measures to reduce the transmission of the COVID-19, we experienced an increase in our delinquency inventory delinquent loans in forbearance as of the prior month-end, while the information provided by loan servicers may be more current.
+As of September 30, 2021, December 31, 2020, and September 30, 2020, 48%, 62%, and 67%, respectively, of our delinquency inventory was reported as subject to a forbearance plan.
 We believe substantially all represent forbearances related to COVID-19.
 The following tables present characteristics of our primary delinquency inventory in forbearance plans.